 Mandy worked for 3 years as Program Manager with Polyglot Theatre (2007-2010), where she managed lengthy creative developments, festivals tours and seasons at the Melbourne International Arts Festival and Singapore Arts Festival, and has directed and produced large scale outcomes for The Village Festival (2005-2013), The Big West Festival (2005), Yalikut Wilam Ngargee Indigenous Arts Festival (2010), The Friendship Djerrip Festival (2007), The Woodford Folk Festival (2001-2006), The Falls Festival (2008-2013), This Is Not Art Festival in Newcastle (2006), The Regional Arts Conference in Launceston (2010), and The Castlemaine State Festival (2011 & 2013).

 She has worked as artistic director, creative producer, tour manager, event manager, and has most recently spent 2 years as Creative Producer with Outback Theatre for Young People (OTYP), working with regional and remote communities of Outback NSW.
-Mandy is currently working as a Director of a new work for young audiences for Outback Theatre for Young People, is Producer on the award winning Marruk Project (Swan Hill, Vic) and The Book of Shadows (Darwin/Indonesia), and is the co-founder and Chair of the newly established Castlemaine Circus Inc (Vic).
+Mandy is currently working as a Director of a new work for young audiences for Outback Theatre for Young People, is Producer on the award winning Marruk Project (Swan Hill, Vic) and The Book of Shadows (Darwin/Indonesia), and is the co-founder of Castlemaine Circus Inc (Vic).

 Margaret has 35 years experience in acrobatics, gymnastics and circus instructing.
 She has performed and taught with Circus Oz and the Women’s Circus.
 Specialising in trapeze, Margaret has co-devised aerial performances for international festivals and events.